conduktor/conduktor-coding-challenge/README.md

 - **Front-end Developers**, experimented with the front-ends technologies (React mostly) with an great interest for smart UI/UX.

 More details about the jobs and the company here: https://www.conduktor.io/jobs/

+# The Application Process

+Please read this if you want to apply: [How our Application process works?](application-process.md).

+This is necessary to ensure your application process will be smooth.

 # Software Engineers